ApertureViewer/Aperture-Viewer/doc/building_linux.md

 ### Clone the Autobuild build variables

 Autobuild uses a separate file to control compiler options, switches, and the like for different configurations.
+The Firestorm viewer repository has appropriate settings.

 ```
 cd ~/src